FM-17/poglink/README.md

 - [ ] Editable embeds
 - [ ] Auto-publishing in announcement channels
 - [ ] In-game server notifications posted to Discord channels

+*Initially developed for use in the official ARK: Survival Evolved Discord server*